RobotLocomotion/drake-ci/setup/mac/README.md

 It will install it to `/Applications/Xcode-MAJOR.MINOR.app` to avoid collisions between Xcode versions on the same machine.

+It is intended to be used each time a new Xcode base image is created.

 ### `ami_init_script`

 A script to perform initial system configuration.
 It uses `sudo` internally for